Enneagram Numbers vs. Names – Good vs. bad? Which Should You Use?

-If you have ever come across different systems for defining personality, such as the Myers-Briggs Type Indicator – also known as MBTI –, or the DISC assessment, or the Big Five, you will know they use lots of fancy names and acronyms to name their types and aspects.
-Unlike them, the Enneagram simply uses the numbers from one to nine.
+If you come across different systems for defining personality, such as the Myers-Briggs Type Indicator – also known as MBTI –, or the DISC assessment, or the Big Five, you will know they use lots of fancy names and acronyms to name their types and aspects.
+Unlike them, the Enneagram usually simply uses the numbers from one to nine.

 Why is that?

 And why do we also use names like "Investigator" and "Improver"?

 The problem with all them Enneagram names

 Let’s start our attempt at answering this question with a simple and obvious observation: Words have power.
 The names and terms we use for abstract concepts shape how we understand these concepts.
 If, for example, you call a certain personality type a „Logician“, this will trigger specific notions you associate with this word – different notions than if, for example, we call it an „Observer“, an „Expert“ or a „Radical“.

 The next problem we encounter with these names is that each of them can only capture a fragment of all the elements that make up a certain personality type.
 No matter how many categories you use for human personality – four, five, nine, sixteen –, they all group certain traits together into what each system defines as a type.
 But if you then go ahead and try to label these bundles of names with a single name, you are bound to misrepresent it.

 This is why Enneagram numbers are a thing.